ComputeCanada/DC-shell_automation/README.md

 ---

 Windows is its own operating system with its own development history and as a result it has something that _looks_ like BASH but that isn't, the Command Prompt.
 So, we'll need to install a program that emulates BASH on Windows.
 They're are more than a few options for this and we often recommend the [home, portable edition of MobaXterm](http://download.mobatek.net/10220170312132617/MobaXterm_Portable_v10.2.zip) (The portable edition installs everything in one folder, making it easy to find and easy to remove if you decide you don't like it.
-We recommend installing it on your desktop so it is easy to find).
-However, for this workshop [_Git for Windows_](https://git-for-windows.github.io/) is the better option because it saves some extra hoop jumping around installing Git _and_ we don't need any of the fancy features that tools like MobaXterm provide.
+We recommend installing it on your desktop so it is easy to find).  _HOWEVER_, for this workshop [_Git for Windows_](https://git-for-windows.github.io/) is the better option because it saves some extra hoop jumping around installing Git _and_ we don't need any of the fancy features that tools like MobaXterm provide.

 To install Git for Windows go to the [Git for Windows homepage](https://git-for-windows.github.io/) and choose the download option.
 Follow the install procedure, choosing the default options each time.